aeternity/protocol/contracts/sophia.md

               ttl  : Chain.ttl) : ()
 ```

-The `ttl` is either a fixed height or relative to the current oracle expiry
+The `ttl` is must be a relative TTL, relative to the current oracle expiry
 height.
 For instance, passing `RelativeTTL(100)` adds 100 blocks to the expiry
 time of the oracle.